A comprehensive guide with examples, the benefits, and best practices so you can support your remote and hybrid employees, wherever they live.

 First, a definition:

-A remote work stipend is money given to an employee, in addition to their base salary and benefits, for them to cover expenses incurred while working remotely.
+A work from home stipend is money given to an employee, in addition to their base salary and benefits, for them to cover expenses incurred while working remotely.

-A remote work stipend can be designed for employees in one or both ways:
+A work from home stipend can be designed for employees in one or both ways:

 Further details on what they are: